Starting preschool: what to expect

 You can talk about the things your child will do at preschool.
 For example, ‘Stella, do you remember we saw blocks at preschool?
 You’ll be able to build with them like you do at home’.
 You could look at photos of the preschool and talk about some of the things that are different from home, like the toilets and playground.

-Follow your child’s lead with talking, so that your child feels comfortable talking about preschool, but doesn’t hear about it so often that it becomes overwhelming.
+Follow your child’s lead with talking, so that your child feels comfortable talking about preschool, but doesn’t hear about it too often.
 If your child doesn’t seem interested when you talk about preschool, don’t push the conversation.

 Keeping things low key can be a good idea too.
 If you say ‘Isn’t it exciting that you’re starting preschool?’, your child might start to feel more anxious because it sounds like a big deal.